 One of these approaches was designed for Dassault Aviation to identify high potential applications of Drones for their activities.

 Prior to the start of our collaboration, they had identified 55 use cases around a technology.
-Some of them showed considerable potential, but they were still concerned with one question: what if they have missed some untapped potential that might lead to disruption or a strong lever for differentiation?
+Some of them showed considerable potential, but one question still raises a great concern: what if they had missed some untapped potential that might lead to disruption or a strong lever for differentiation?

 Thanks to our methodologies, and through a process that lasted 2 months and mobilized 5 internal experts, we were able to identify 155 new high potential use cases.

-A mix of previously identified use cases and new ones are currently being instructed by Dassault’s innovation managers, with an ambition to launch new products and services within the next few years.
+A set of previously identified use cases, as well as the new ones, is currently being instructed by Dassault’s innovation managers, with an ambition to launch new products and services within the next few years.

-By putting a special focus on the training of the teams, Dassault teams are now ready to use it autonomously for any new technology potential they might want to assess.
+By putting a special focus on the training of the teams, Dassault teams are now ready to use this approach autonomously for any new technology potential they might want to assess.

-Techno Push has proven itself to be a crucial innovation practice, especially in the era of intensive innovation.
-We believe companies, more than ever, should be equipped with powerful tools and methodologies in Techno Push to anticipate their future market and reinvent their activity in time.
+Techno Push has proven itself to be a crucial innovation practice, especially in this era of intensive innovation.
+More than ever, we believe that companies should be equipped with powerful tools and methodologies regarding Techno Push to anticipate their future market and reinvent their activity on time.

-If you like this article, share it on your social network!
+If you enjoyed this article, don’t hesitate to share it on your social network!